-This is a 2-part workshop on medical negligence.
+This is a 2-part webinar on medical negligence.
 Unlike the usual medicolegal seminars, where avoidance of litigation and defensive medicine is discussed, we are going to explore this topic from a clinician’s point of view, and how the practice of Good Medicine is naturally a preventive measure of possible litigations.

 Unlike the usual medicolegal seminars, where avoidance of litigation and defensive medicine is discussed, we are going to explore this topic from a clinician’s point of view, and how the practice of Good Medicine is the most effective prevention of possible litigations.

 These seminars are suitable for junior doctors and both GP & non-GP specialists in public service and/or private practice.

 These seminars are a 60 minutes each, with an additional 20 minutes of Q&A.

 There are two sessions available for each part:

 PART I – 7pm Tues 2nd June or 8am Sat 6th June

 PART II – 7pm Tues 9th June or 8am Sat 13th June

 $15 (+GST) per session.